fortio/fortio/README.md

 	List of pXX to calculate (default "50,75,90,99,99.9") -payload string
 	Payload string to send along
-  -payload-size int
+  -payload-file string
+    File path that is collected as a payload, replaces -payload and -payload-size when set -payload-size int
     Additional random payload size, replaces -payload when set > 0, must be smaller than -maxpayloadsizekb -ping